ADVERTISING

 Contents of the information portal

-- General tips for behavior in hot weather
+- General tips for dealing with heat

 - Materials for facilities such as nursing homes or daycare centers